NortonLiverpool_101

 Certified and secure destruction

-With the range of processes we have at our facilities we are able to offer a certified and secure destruction service.
+With the range of processes we have at our sites, we are able to offer a certified and secure destruction service.
 We have dealt with items such as aerospace parts, car parts, military plant and equipment as well as prototype and unregistered vehicles.
 Whatever you require to be securely destroyed we are able to help.

 We provide a COD (certificate of destruction) so you can be sure that your goods have been destroyed in a safe and sustainable manner.
 If you require more information regarding this service please don’t hesitate to get in touch via email or by calling our head office.